Support for Erko Rd Community Garden

-After recent criticisms on social media, Friends of Erskineville member and community gardener Julie Moffat has written this piece to help explain the background to the issue.
+After recent criticisms on social media, Friends of Erskineville member and community gardener Julie Moffat has written this piece to help explain further background to the issue.

 I would like to offer some comments on the recent post about what is referred to as Erko Rd Community Gardening & Composting.